kazutopi1/KT_TriggersAndroid/README.md

 # KT Triggers (Android)

-Add 3 new custom Triggers for Data/TriggerActions for Android users to utilize.
+Adds 3 new custom Triggers for Data/TriggerActions for Android users to utilize.

 `kazutopi1.KT_ButtonAPressed`:
 Raised when player is currently holding an item and virtual button A(Left) is pressed/tapped.